Faith (novel): Plot summary

 Dicky Cruyer, who is now acting Director of Operations, sends Bernard and another agent into East Germany to meet Verdi, a KGB defector who has promised to supply access to the KGB mainframe and wanted to see Bernard.
 Upon discovering a corpse at the meeting point they realise that they have been set up.
 After killing a Stasi agent and being sheltered by one of Fiona's networks they escape back to West Berlin.
 Dicky is desperate for the Verdi operation to succeed in order to secure Operations permanently and angle for the soon to be vacant Deputy Director General position.
 Fiona is now working for Dicky and backing the operation because VERDI has promised to bring information about the death of her sister Tessa during Fiona's escape from the East.
 Others high-up in the SIS are determined to block the operation.

 Bernard knows Verdi from the old days in Berlin, doesn't trust him and isn't sure about the operation but now he must work with his old friend Werner Volkmann to find out what is really going on and bring Verdi safely to London.
-Along the way Bernard has to deal with the usual office politics, enemy agents, his fragile wife, his ex-mistress Gloria, Dicky's wife's seduction by a KGB operative and Tessa's husband's attempts to find out who was really responsible for her death and make them pay.
+Along the way Bernard has to deal with the usual office politics, enemy agents, his fragile wife, his ex-girlfriend Gloria, Dicky's wife's seduction by a KGB operative and Tessa's husband's attempts to find out who was really responsible for her death and make them pay.

 Bret makes a surprise return to London to take the Deputy Director General position.
 He appoints Gloria as his assistant and promises a major clean out of London Central.
 Gloria tells Bernard she is worried that files about her father's and Bernard's connection with Fiona's mission are being illegally erased from top secret databases.

 Verdi tells Bernard the corpse at the meeting point was Timmermann, a freelance agent working for George and Fiona who was nosing around about Tessa and had to be eliminated, something Bret had tried to inform Bernard of via a cryptic message.
 Verdi is safely brought to London to finalise the deal where he hands over Tessa's post mortem report as promised.
 Verdi then spins a fanciful story to Bernard that the report is a fake and that Tessa is really still alive and being held captive in East Germany; something Bernard forces Werner to keep secret.
 Verdi is then killed by a sniper and everyone faces an official inquiry into the mission's failure.